michmech/plausibility/README.md

 Let's do something more complicated now and turn our attention to the combinations of kinds (pizza, wine...) and qualities (delicious, expensive...).

 - Let's change the plausibility filter so that, when "weird" combinations occur, the sentence is labelled as implausible.
-We will do this for kind-quality combinations both in attribution (*fresh wine*) and in predication (*this wine is fresh*).
+We will do this for kind-quality combinations that occur both in attribution (*fresh wine*) and in predication (*this wine is fresh*).

-- When we have more than one quality modifying a kind in attribution, such *expensive delicious fresh Italian wine*, we want to label as implausible those cases when the same quality appears there twice, such as *fresh delicious fresh fish*.
+- When we have more than one quality modifying a kind attributively, such as *expensive delicious fresh Italian wine*, we want to label as implausible those cases when the same quality appears there twice, such as *fresh delicious fresh fish*.
 We want to disqualify not only those sentences where the two qualities are exactly the same, but also sentences where the two qualities are different but contradictory, for example *this hot cold pizza*.

 - Simultaneously, let's label as implausible sentences such as *this fresh fish is fresh* where the same quality appears on both sides of the equation: inside the noun phrase (the "left-hand side") and in the predicate (the "right-hand side").
-And, as above, We want to disqualify not only those sentences where the two qualities are exactly the same, but also sentences where the two qualities are different but contradictory, for example *this hot pizza is cold*.
+And, as above, we want to disqualify not only those sentences where the two qualities are exactly the same, but also sentences where the two qualities are different but contradictory, for example *this hot pizza is cold*.

 First of all, let's have a think about how we want to formalize the concept of compatibility between kinds (pizza, wine...) and qualities (hot, expensive...).
 My suggestion is as follows.
 Each quality, when it is attached to a kind, modifies one of its **properties**.
 For example, *hot* modifies the *temperature* property, *expensive* modifies the *price* property, *cheap* also modifies the *price* property, and so on.
 That's one half of the story.
-The other half is that each kind has a certain set of properties which can be modified. *Pizza* has the property *temperature* and so it can plausibly be modified by *hot*, while *fish* doesn't have that property so it cannot (more accurately, it can, but that renders the sentence implausible).
+The other half is that each kind has a certain set of properties for which can be modified. *Pizza* has the property *temperature* and so it can plausibly be modified by *hot*, while *fish* doesn't have that property so it cannot (more accurately, it can, but that renders the sentence implausible).
 So, the concept of properties is central here and we will use it to formalize compatibility and incompatibility between kinds and qualities.
 A quality and a kind are compatible if they share a property, and incompatible if they don't.

 Let's start by adding to `Foods0.gf` a parameter for encoding properties.